-Aspen Group also previously filed a Registration Statement on Form S-1 (Filed No. 333-186576) with the SEC on February 11, 2013, which was not declared effective, or the February Registration Statement.
-The February Registration Statement was filed to register 3,064,289 shares of our common stock for resale by the selling shareholders named herein.
+Aspen Group also previously filed a Registration Statement on Form S-1 (File No. 333-188277) with the SEC, on May 1, 2013, which was declared effective on May 6, 2013, or the "May Registration Statement."
+The May Registration Statement registered 2,572,823 shares of common stock for resale by selling shareholders named therein.

 Pursuant to Rule 429 under the Securities Act of 1933, the prospectus included in this registration statement is a combined prospectus.
-Accordingly, this Registration Statement, which is a new registration statement, constitutes a Post-Effective Amendment to the Prior Registration Statement and a Pre-Effective Registration Statement to the February Registration Statement.
+Accordingly, this Registration Statement, which is a new registration statement, constitutes a Post-Effective Amendment to the March Registration Statement, April Registration Statement and May Registration Statement.
 As such, this prospectus shall hereafter become effective concurrently with the effectiveness of this Registration Statement on Form S-1.

-All filing fees payable in connection with the Prior Registration Statement and the February Registration Statement were previously paid.
+All filing fees payable in connection with the March Registration Statement, April Registration Statement and May Registration Statement were previously paid.